WillTheFarmer/apache-logs-to-mysql/.github/README.md

 # ApacheLogs2MySQL
-ApacheLogs2MySQL consists of two Python Modules & one MySQL Schema designed to automate importing Apache Access & Error Log files into a normalized database for reporting & data analysis.
+ApacheLogs2MySQL consists of two Python Modules & one MySQL Schema designed to automate importing Apache Access & Error Log files into a normalized database schema for reporting & data analysis.

-Application runs on Windows, Linux and MacOS platforms & tested with MySQL versions 8.0.39, 8.4.3, 9.0.0 & 9.1.0.
+Application runs on Windows, Linux and MacOS & tested with MySQL versions 8.0.39, 8.4.3, 9.0.0 & 9.1.0.

+For hassle-free installation follow `INSTALL.md` step by step.
+Install information is also in `README.md` for reference but `INSTALL.md` a concise list of installation steps.

 ## MySQL view logs totalled by Browsers
 MySQL View - apache_logs.access_log_browser_list - data from LogFormat: extended